"Holding Court" John A. Macdonald Statue

 Proud of our Canadian heritage

-by Marg Tripp, about 4 years ago
+by Marg Tripp, over 5 years ago

 I am proud of Canada and all that has been accomplished as a nation.
 The statue of Sir John A is a reminder of our roots and the Fathers of Confederation who did so much to establish this wonderful country.
 No one is 100% perfect or without fault and we choose to focus on the good or bad.
 The present trend of "cancel culture" doesn't help us learn from the past as we must do.